Variable manipulation

 constant: JOIN([bedsFilter, bathFilter, priceFilter], " AND ")

-Much like JavaScript, if you don’t convert strings, operators may not do what you are expecting, e.g. a+b = 56 if a = “5” and b = “6” are both string values, you might instead want INT(a)+INT(b) = 11.
+Much like JavaScript, if you don’t convert strings, operators may not do what you are expecting, e.g. `a+b = 56` if `a = “5”` and `b = “6”` are both `string` values, you might instead want `INT(a)+INT(b) = 11`.

-Calculating square root of a number
+### Calculating square root of a number <a href="#calculating-square-root-of-a-number" id="calculating-square-root-of-a-number"></a>

 For example, you may want to calculate the square root of an input parameter (string):